NormalView: tree species classification from backpack and aerial lidar data using geometric projections: Conclusions

 \section{Conclusions}

-In this study, we presented a sensor-agnostic projection-based method, NormalView, for tree species classification purposes.
+In this study, we presented NormalView, a projection based tree species classification method designed for robust classification from any MLS or high-density ALS data---even in the absense of intensity information.
 The method embeds local geometric information of tree point clouds into projection images via colour.
 The colour values are derived from normal vector estimates of the points.

 We compared our projection-based method with models trained on projection images using intensity information and models using black-and-white projection images.
 We found that on high-density seven species MLS data our NormalView achieves superior performance compared to the other methods, with the overall accuracy (macro-average accuracy) reaching 95.5\,\% (94.8\,\%).
+The strong performance on dense MLS data, together with the robustness observed in the ablation studies, suggests that NormalView is particularly well suited for forestry related point cloud processing pipelines with high-density data.

 For high-density helicopter ALS data, we found that our method achieves comparable performance with methods using intensity information.
 However, the best model on the ALS data was the one using intensity information from three channels of the multispectral ALS.
 It achieved an overall (macro-average) accuracy of 92.5\,\% (84.9\,\%) on the full dataset with nine species.
 These results are on par with the best models in~\citet{taher2025}, showing that projection-based methods using strong CNN-backbones can achieve performance comparable to that of state-of-the-art 3D models.
+The experiments indicate that geometry-based representations are most advantageous on dense point clouds, while multispectral radiometric information remains beneficial for more challenging low-density airborne datasets.

-Our tests show that using multispectral data, i.e.\@ combining radiometric information from multiple scanners, improves the prediction ability of projection-based models.
+Our tests show that using multispectral data, i.e. combining radiometric information from multiple scanners, improves the prediction ability of projection-based models.
 The benefits are best seen for species belonging to minority classes.
 We also inspected the effect of image size on model performance, and found that using larger images is beneficial up to a certain point, enhancing the accuracy of the model.
 For the high-density MLS data we found that image size \(512\times 512\) produces the best results.